jszoo/cat-mvc/README.md

 Features
 ---------

-+ Classical MVC structure, controllers + models + views + areas.
++ **Classical MVC structure**, controllers + models + views + areas.
-+ Intuitive routes, be the benefit from the separated controller files.
++ **Intuitive routes**, be the benefit from the separated controller files.
 It's much more graciously than define serials of url pattern.
++ **Dynamic component inject**, any components what you want can be injected into controller function.
+We already defined some common used components.
+You can also inject your components by config simply injection.
-+ Dynamic data inject, we can get the request parameters directly from the action function (also support object inject).
++ **Dynamic request data inject**, we can get the request parameters directly from the action function (also support object inject).
 Again, it's awesame graciously than get string data from req.body/req.params.
-+ Multiple MVC instance support.
++ **Data annotation**, modelling the models in javascript to declare strong type data models.
+Annotations on data type and data validation.
++ **Multiple MVC instance support**, you can create multiple MVC instance and listen to different http ports.
-+ Multiple view engines, allows multiple view engines run together in one site.
++ **Multiple view engines**, allows multiple view engines run together in one site.
 Now supports ejs + vash.
 Will add the support to other engines step by step.
++ **Highly customizable platform**, all the main functions are costomizable.
+Not only controller/action/model/view but also area/attribute/modelling/view engine/action filter/action result/data binder etc. Just like .NET MVC.
-+ All object-oriented code structure, low code invasion.
++ **All object-oriented code structure**, almost zero code invasion to nodejs.
 Good for study or maintenance.

 Installation
 -------------